 Discover Home Equity Loans offers loan amounts from $35,000-$150,000.
 So in this scenario, you can borrow $35,000-$135,000.
 In some cases you can borrow up to 95% CLTV, depending on your credit score.

-Moreover, Discover Home Equity Loans offers rates as low as 5.49%*, and repayment terms of 10, 12, 15 and 20 years.
+Moreover, Discover Home Equity Loans offers rates starting at 4.99%*, and repayment terms of 10, 12, 15 and 20 years.
 In addition, Discover does not charge application, origination, or appraisal fees, and no cash is required at closing.
 Home equity loans can also be up to 100% tax deductible, but you should speak with your tax professional to learn more.

 A Discover Personal Banker can discuss your particular financial goals and needs so that you can make the best decision for your unique situation before applying for a home equity loan.